mozilla/connect-cachify/README.md

 # Cachify #
 The ``connect-cachify`` makes is super easy to have fantastic frontend caching behavior.

 It is a set of middlware, helpers, etc for Node.js express framework.
-Technically connect is the only dependency.

 ## Installation ##